Resources for prospective students

 Who else could I work with at EPFL?
 Can I be co-advised?

 EPFL is full of incredible people — we have a large CS department (~300 PhD candidates, 90% international) with plenty of great faculty and students working on systems, programming languages, and formal methods.
 Co-advising is relatively common.
-Check out the following professors and their labs and students, in no particular order: Viktor Kunčak, Thomas Bourgeat, Martin Odersky, George Candea, Jim Larus, Bryan Ford, Katerina Argyraki, Mathias Payer, Sanidhya Kashyap, Christoph Koch, Ed Bugnion; see also the per-domain pages for PL and systems, and the Systems @ EPFL website.
+Check out the following professors and their labs and students, in no particular order: Viktor Kunčak, Thomas Bourgeat, Martin Odersky, George Candea, Jim Larus, Bryan Ford, Katerina Argyraki, Mathias Payer, Sanidhya Kashyap, Christoph Koch, Edouard Bugnion; see also the per-domain pages for PL and systems, and the Systems @ EPFL website.

 I really want to move to Europe / stay in Europe for my PhD.
 I will apply to EPFL, but where else should I consider?